sabyabhoi/dotfiles/README.md

 # dotfiles

-## my dotfiles

 ### Set them up using `stow`

-To set up all dotfiles:
+To set up all dotfiles, navigate to the `config/` directory and use the following command:
 ```
 stow -t ~ *
 ```